garydwatson/tkregreplace/README.txt

+At this point one of my primary interests in preservign this program is that it serves as a pretty good demo on how to layout non-trivial tk GUI's so I'll probably tend to use it as a memory aid when I want to spin up new tk GUI programs.
+Original README docs are below...

 This program is currently in alpha status.
 It works pretty well at present as a visualization tool, however crucial features are still missing from the program like the ability to save the text file back to disk.
 Also there may be somewhat